nabto/nabto-embedded-sdk/README.md

 `./test_cpp/embedded_unit_test`

-## Components
+## Overview

+An application using this SDK is going to use the `nabto_device` library.
+The interface for that library is described in `include/nabto/nabto_device.h` This repository both contains code which implements the `nabto_device` library and apps/examples which are using the `nabto_device` library.

+## Parts of this repository

-The source is split into several "components"
+The source is split into several parts.

 ### `src/platform`